How does a woman's age impact on her fertility?

 The female body was created to conceive children early in life.
 From the beginning of time, women were married at the age of 14 or younger.
 The first menstrual period was the signal that she was ready to start a family and carry on the human race.
 As time passed, societal changes redefined the appropriate age for mothers but the female body did not change.

 From the age of 20, fertility begins to decline.
-Once a women reaches the age of 35, issues with hormonal changes, the age of stored eggs and the efficacy of the endometrial lining will all play a part in the ability to conceive and carry a child.
+Once a woman reaches the age of 35, issues with hormonal changes, the age of stored eggs and the efficacy of the endometrial lining will all play a part in the ability to conceive and carry a child.

 Health Issues and Fertility

-While the older woman has the ability to conceive, age related issues may present themselves making it harder for the aging female to become a mother than her younger counterpart.
+While the older woman has the ability to conceive, age-related issues may present themselves making it harder for the aging female to become a mother than her younger counterpart.
 With the advent of fertility drugs and infertility treatments, women are giving birth to children well into their 40’s.
 Just because the female body is aging does not mean there is no chance of starting a family later in life.

 - Broekmans FJ, Soules MR, Fauser BC.
 Ovarian aging: mechanisms and clinical consequences.
 Endocr Rev. 2009 Aug;30(5):465-93.